 Several interesting features should be noted in these maps.
-The distribution of the lensing potential appears to be dominated by large features, which are probably simply arising from the projection of the largest scale gravitational potential fluctuations along the line-of-sight.
+The distribution of the lensing potential, where the monopole and dipole have been cut to simplify the visual inspection, appears to be dominated by large features, which are probably simply arising from the projection of the largest scale gravitational potential fluctuations along the line-of-sight.
 However, the strength of local lensing distortions in the CMB cannot be directly inferred from the map of the lensing potential, as for the lensing deflection only the gradient of the potential is what really matters.